openskies-sh/flight-launchpad/README.md

 # flight-launchpad

- A tool to build and submit flight plans / operations
+Flight Launchpad is a front end tool to submit the following data to Flight Blender and Spotlight:
+    - Flight Declaration
+    - Geofences